TeoReu/TeoReu.github.io/index.md

 ![image](DSC_0924.jpg)
 ## About
 I am studying Computer Science and Mathematics at the University of Manchester.
 I am passionate about Pure Maths because I love mathematical reasoning and making links between different mathematical fields, such as Number Theory, Group Theory, Graph Theory, Linear Algebra, Analysis, Topology, and so on.

 In college, I got involved in many Computer Science related activities.
-I built with some of my class mates a robot who was able to move, read color and preset images, raise and throw cubes, I interfaced Raspberry Pi with electronic components like sensors and PIRs.
-Solving problems with algorithms.
-Developing a 2D platformer with my own costumisation for the pricipal character.
+I built with some of my class mates a robot who was able to move, read coluor and preset images, raise and throw cubes upwards.
+I interfaced Raspberry Pi with electronic components like sensors and PIRs.
+Solved problems with algorithms in either C++ or Python.
+I developed a 2D platformer with my own costumisation for the pricipal character.

 Mathematical research papers: